 The following scooters are not just affordable but are very popular right now in the market.

-Though not as rugged and heavy-duty compared to the list above, they have the essential features that will get you through the day!
+Though not as rugged and heavy-duty compared to the models above, they have the essential features that will get you through the day!

 And since all of them are lightweight, they are ideal for cross travel like if you will be using them before or after riding a train or a bus.